 Other achievements have included receiving awards from various women's festivals; playing with the Lavender Jane band (Alix Dobkin and Kay Gardner) at Carnegie Hall as part of the Stonewall 25 festivities; being named one of the 2006 Gay Games 100 Champions; having the GLSEN Chicago Pathfinder Award named after her; and being inducted into the Chicago Gay and Lesbian Hall of Fame.
 In 2009 she was awarded a Feminist Veterans of America medal of honor.

 After leaving Chicago in 2006, Toni Jr. has continued her LGBT and woman-centric community leadership.
 A big believer in the power of "us," Toni Jr. applied her organizing skills to help launch and build membership for the O.U.T. coalition [renamed Florida Together in 2010], the federation of all LGBT and gay-supportive groups in her new home state.

 In 2008, she created a community-building organization called BLAST (Bi, Lesbian, and Straight Together) Women of the Palm Beaches.
-Since its inception, BLAST has attracted approximately 1500 members and sponsored well over a thousand events by, for, and about women.
+Since its inception, BLAST has attracted more than 1600 members and sponsored well over a thousand events by, for, and about women.
 She founded and runs Empty Closet Productions (live music and film screening events).

 Video Interview Date: 2007-08-08 Interviewer: